 - High school seniors should first apply to the university by visiting The Ohio State University Undergraduate Admissions website.

-- Students interested in applying for the Bachelor of Science in Music degree (Computer Sciences, Sonic Arts or Media and Enterprise tracks), should visit BS in Music – How to Apply.
+- Students interested in the Bachelor of Science in Music degree (Computer Sciences, Sonic Arts or Media and Enterprise tracks), should visit BS in Music – How to Apply.

-*Students who apply to the university by the November 15 early action deadline are strongly encouraged to choose the December 5 audition date so that their university admissions decision is not delayed.
+*Students who apply to the university by the November 1 early action deadline are strongly encouraged to choose the first audition date (usually in early December) so that their university admissions decision is not delayed.

 Please view our website for more information on how to apply to the School of Music specifically.